Countingup/docker-jenkins/README.md

 >
 > If you run this container with the hosts docker socket bind mounted then you are granting Jenkins, everyone with access to Jenkins, and all code executed under Jenkins, root access to that host (since any of these could start a container with such access).
 >
-> Consider carefully where you run this and what other mitigating controls you put in place.
-Certainly, this has no place in a production environment.
+> Consider carefully where you run this and what other mitigating controls you put in place, certainly, this has no place in a production environment.
 If you don't understand this warning you shouldn't run this image!

 Jenkins with the Docker tools, blueocean and other useful plugins, installed by default.